wooorm/property-information/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-Information for properties and attributes on the web-platform (HTML, SVG, ARIA, XML, XMLNS, XLink).
+Info for properties and attributes on the web-platform (HTML, SVG, ARIA, XML, XMLNS, XLink).

 This package follows a sensible naming scheme as defined by [hast][].